lejeunerenard/ouroboros/README.md

 This debounced event triggers after the `callback` finishes running indicating the index has been updated based on the `ranges`' changes.

-#### `drain` event

-Triggered after a index callback is triggered and the watcher updates.
-Like stream's `drain` event, this event signals that the index is catch up and ready for more updates.

 #### `await sub.drained()`

-Returns a promise that is resolved when the next drain event is emitted.
+Triggered after a index callback is finished processing changes.
+Like stream's `drain` event, this event signals that the index is caught up and ready for more updates.